 Eggs aren’t just a breakfast food

 We typically think of eggs as just a breakfast food, but remember, eggs make for an amazing snack or lunch/dinner meal.
 “Breakfast for dinner” is one of my favourite meals to make when I’m just not feeling like cooking much.
-They’re also so easy to prep ahead (boil) and keep in the fridge for upwards of 50 days.
-You can then easily grab these to quickly use as a snack for babies/toddlers throughout the week.
+They’re also so easy to prep ahead (boil) and keep in the fridge for upwards of 5 days.
+You can then easily grab these to quickly use as a snack or fast meal for babies/toddlers throughout the week on busy days while keeping your feeding schedule intact.
 And they’re excellent, portable foods that are easy to keep in a cooler when on-the-go, and that don’t require heating up before eating.
 So let them show up in different meals throughout the day, and again, keep the variety coming.

 If you’d like more info on all of your baby or toddler’s nutritional needs, and how to serve them food from when they start solids, all the way up to 6+ years old, take a look at my Baby Led Feeding and Feeding Toddlers courses!
 I walk you through this whole journey, every step of the way, and provide you with ongoing support throughout.